mazdakdev/OSdev/README.md

 -----------------------------------------

 this is a guide for creating an oprating system from scarth. \
-which you can face deep concepts of computers and undrestand how they works
+which you can face deep concepts of computers and undrestand how they work.

 Requirements